Alpha-2 adrenergic receptor

 The alpha-2 (α2) adrenergic receptor (or adrenoceptor) is a G protein-coupled receptor (GPCR) associated with the Gi heterotrimeric G-protein.
-It consists of three highly homologous subtypes, including α2A-, α2B-, and α2C-adrenergic.
+It consists of three homologous subtypes, α2A-, α2B-, and α2C-adrenergic.
 Some species other than humans express a fourth α2D-adrenergic receptor as well.
 Catecholamines like norepinephrine (noradrenaline) and epinephrine (adrenaline) signal through the α2-adrenergic receptor in the central and peripheral nervous systems.

 Cellular localization

 The α2A adrenergic receptor is localised in the following central nervous system (CNS) structures: